cover image showing woman holding potted plant next to globe

 Here are a few suggestions for younger readers:

-The Tantrum that Saved the World, by Michael Mann & Meghan Herbert.
-This illustrated book tells the story about a little girl who channels her ‘tantrum power’ to create positive action for the planet!
+• The Tantrum that Saved the World, by Michael Mann and Meghan Herbert.
+This illustrated book tells the story of a little girl who channels her “tantrum power” to create positive action for the planet!

-Bee & Me, by Alison Jay.
-This picturebook tells a tale of friendship and the importance of bees to preserving life on earth.
+• Bee & Me, by Alison Jay.
+This picture book tells a tale of friendship and the importance of bees in preserving life on Earth.
 You can watch a short animation featuring some of the artwork in the book, and read below to learn how to make your own bee hotel!

 Earth Day for Movie Lovers

-San Francisco’s Exploratorium has a wide range of environmental science-themed movies available online free, with topics ranging from penguins to ocean acidification to the Altamont Wind Farms and how energy is stored—and much more.
+San Francisco’s Exploratorium has a wide range of environmental science-themed movies available online for free, with topics ranging from penguins and ocean acidification to the Altamont Wind Farms, energy storage, and much more.

 You can also check out the Saving San Francisco Bay Documentary here, as well as this Alameda County video about sustainable purchasing.
-And don’t miss these short documentaries about Oakland’s native trees and trails.
+Don’t miss these short documentaries about Oakland’s native trees and trails as well.

 Reducing Food Waste